AyusheGangal/DeepColor/README.md

 # DeepColor
-This is the mplementation of Google's Inception ResNet v2 for the task of automatic colorization of gray-scale images.
+This is the implementation of Google's Inception ResNet v2 for the task of automatic colorization of gray-scale images.
 The task-at-hand is treated as a classification problem and uses CIELAB color space for assigning colors to the pixels.

 The dataset consists of two compressed zip files:
 1. ab.zip : This contains 25 .npy files consisting of a and b dimensions of LAB color space images, of the MIRFLICKR25k randomly sized colored image dataset.
 The LAB color space generally takes up large disk spaces, hence is a lot slower to load.
 That is the reason, I divided this into 25 files, so that it can be loaded at the time of requirement.